tum-ens/urbs/doc/mathdoc.rst

 **Process Output Ratio**, :math:`r_{pc}^\text{out}`, ``m.r_out.loc[pro,co]``: The parameter :math:`r_{pc}^\text{out}` represents the normlized ratio of the amount of a commodity :math:`c`, that comes out of a process :math:`p` as an output commodity.
 The related section for this parameter in the spreadsheet can be found under the "Process-Comodity" sheet.
 Here each row represents another commodity :math:`c` that either goes in to or comes out of a process :math:`p`.
 The fourth column with the header label "ratio" represents the parameters of the corresponding process :math:`p`, commodity :math:`c` and direction (In,Out) combinations.

-Basically these ratios shows how much of which commodity is consumed and generated by a process :math:`p` in a site :math:`v`.
+Basically these ratios show how much of which commodity is consumed and generated by a process :math:`p` in a site :math:`v`.

 Storage Technical Parameters
 ----------------------------